sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 Where `-p` is a port mapping option.
 It maps the port 3000 on the host machine to the port 3000 on the container.

 ## Building a Multi-container Application Using Docker Compose

+Now we're trying to build a multi-container application using Docker Compose.

+We would have the client application (React), an API server (Express) and a database (Redis) (the new version of the system can be found inside "v2\Globomantics" directory).

+While configuring Express you might find useful [this](https://dev.to/kevinqtogitty/how-to-set-up-an-express-server-with-typescript-and-es6-import-statements-using-vite-9l6) and [this](https://blog.logrocket.com/configuring-nodemon-with-typescript/) articles.

 ## Enhancing the Multi-container Application